1. Defining plagiarism

 - AHC has a subscription with Turnitin for use by faculty.
 Contact Kathy Headtke to request the AHC login information or attend a staff development session to learn

-- There are two ways to use Turnitin, with Blackboard, and on the Internet through the
+- There are two ways to use Turnitin, with Canvas, and on the Internet through the Turnitin.com

-- Most AHC instructors use Turnitin with Blackboard because it is easier for both students
+- Most AHC instructors use Turnitin with Canvas because it is easier for both students

 4. How to write assignments that encourage academic integrity